-NOTICE: If the gas unit heater is to be fired with LP gas, see Table 3 or consult the local LP gas dealer for pipe size information.
+NOTICE: If the gas unit heater is to be fired with LP gas, refer to Table 3 and/or consult the local LP gas dealer for pipe size information.

 NOTICE: HEATER INSTALLATION FOR USE WITH PROPANE (BOTTLED) GAS MUST BE MADE BY A QUALIFIED L.P.
 GAS DEALER OR INSTALLER.
 HE WILL INSURE THAT PROPER JOINT COMPOUNDS ARE USED FOR MAKING PIPE CONNECTIONS; THAT AIR IS PURGED FROM LINES; THAT A THOROUGH TEST IS MADE FOR LEAKS BEFORE OPERATING HEATER; AND THAT IT IS PROPERLY CONNECTED TO PROPANE GAS SUPPLY SYSTEM.